AuxXxilium/arc/README.md

-# ARC Redpill Loader
+# ARC Redpill Loader for DSM 7.x

 ### Bugreport

 - Before you report an issue or bug please read the <a href="https://github.com/AuxXxilium/AuxXxilium/wiki">Wiki</a> and make sure your setting are correct.
 - If you have to report an issue or bug:
-    - Arc Version
     - Hardware you use (Networkchip, Sata/HBA/Raid Controller)
-    - Screenshot the Systeminfo (Arc - Systeminfo)
+    - Screenshot the Systeminfo (Arc - Sysinfo)
     - optional: boot arc loader, don't start arc or exit it, type "lspci -nn" and "lspci -nnk" - attach the outputs

 ### Links